 Dr. Epting is board certified in orthopaedic surgery by the American Osteopathic Board of Orthopedic Surgery and is a member of the American Orthopaedic Foot and Ankle Society, the American Osteopathic Academy of Orthopedics, the American Academy of Orthopaedic Surgeons and the American Osteopathic Academy.
-He focuses on injuries and disorders of the foot and ankle, as well as general orthopedic conditions.
+He focuses on injuries and disorders of the foot and ankle: Arthritis, Ankle replacement, deformity correction, tendon/ligament repairs, and reconstruction as well as arthroscopy and minimally invasive foot and ankle surgeries.

 Prior to joining Florida Orthopaedic Institute, Dr. Epting served for three years as both an attending orthopaedic surgeon at the Naval Hospital Jacksonville and the coordinator for orthopaedic education of the Family Medicine Residency Program.
 He served in Operation Enduring Freedom in Afghanistan from 2009 to 2010 as an orthopaedic surgeon on the first NATO combined United States and German joint surgical team, for which he was awarded the distinguished Meritorious Service Medal in 2010.